earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 The message is received in the client by the `onmessage` event handler.
 The chat log is then updated with the message

-When a user join or leave a group:
+When a user joins or leaves a group:
 The post save signal is dispatched after the group chat instance is saved when the user is added or removed from the group chat
 The `broadcast_event_to_groups` signal receiver receives the event and create an event message.
 The event message is broadcasted to all `GroupConsumer` instance in the same group.